lucagoslar/sveltekit-fullstack/README.md

 ## Building

 You may build for any target wanted.
 However, this project is preconfigured to operate on Docker.
+Be sure to adapt your environment variables before running the application.

 ```bash
 # build and run the image
 docker-compose up --build
 ```

-You can preview the production build with `npm run preview`.